sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 111: What are JavaScript arrays and how do you manipulate them?
+###  111: What are JavaScript arrays and how do you manipulate them?

 *  **Arrays** are ordered collections that can hold any data type - numbers, strings, objects, even other arrays
 *  Key methods: `push()` adds to end, `pop()` removes from end, `shift()` removes from start, `unshift()` adds to start